TheForgottened/computer-science-engineering/AM2/README.md

 # Análise Matemática 2

-Also known as Mathematical Analysis 2.
+Also known as Calculus 2.

 This course is done almost entirely in MatLab.
 As of writting this, ISEC offers a student license for the software (Arménio's fight finally paid off, congrats to him), so be sure to make use of it.